kushalb12/HW5/README.md

-*** Problem
+# Problem

-Implement a failure detector using a gossip-based heartbeat algorithm of nodes.
+* Implement a failure detector using a gossip-based heartbeat algorithm of nodes.
-The program has to contain a server thread that listens for UDP connections and the main thread that sends UDP messages or sleeps as described below.
+* The program has to contain a server thread that listens for UDP connections and the main thread that sends UDP messages or sleeps as described below.
 Be careful to protect shared variables that require protection!

-*** Author

-Kushal Bansal

-*** Functionalities
+### Functionalities

-Following the process in the problem description
+*Following the process in the problem description

+### Instructions to run
-*** Compile and run test file
+#### Compile and run test file
 1. Compile the program with Makefile: make clean make
 2. Running test file: ./p5 N b c F B P S T
 	- number of peer nodes N,